LaussenLabs/atriumdb/sdk/docs/source/dataset.rst

 Iterating Over a Dataset
 ------------------------

 Often we are interested in working with relatively small windows of data at a time.
-For visualizing or pre-processing small amounts of data at once, or when we are training a model.
+For visualizing, pre-processing small amounts of data at once, or when we are training a model.

 However the primary way of querying data, `AtriumSDK.get_data  <contents.html#atriumdb.AtriumSDK.get_data>`_ incurs an overhead cost everytime it is called.
 This makes it an inefficient means of collecting a large amount of small windows of data.